-- Well-intentioned legislation may have unintended consequences.
+Well-intentioned legislation may have unintended consequences.
 The highest risk is often not legislation that is intended to undermine fundamental rights or override Treaty obligations but legislation that does wrong unintentionally or overreaches carelessly.
-To safeguard against this risk, it is important to know the basics, which are set out in Chapters 4 to 9. - Consider past models but be careful.
+To safeguard against this risk, it is important to know the basics, which are set out in Chapters 4 to 9.

+- Consider past models but be careful.
 In applying these Guidelines, it helps to look at examples known to do a similar job.
 Assess these existing examples against the regulatory purpose of the proposed legislation and the wider goals of high quality legislation.
 Look at how they have resolved issues raised by these Guidelines.
 However, don't borrow uncritically, as the proposed legislation has its own context and past solutions may need adjusting.
 For example, overseas models need to be adapted for a New Zealand context.
-See Chapter 3.

-- A key design question is "where the rules get set" in the system.
-The detail of what is required to comply with legislation may be set in the Act itself (through prescriptive requirements), delegated to regulators or other bodies (to be decided through administrative or legislative tools), or be left for individual actors to decide (if the legislation sets only open-ended principles or outcomes leaving a discretion as to how to comply).
+See Chapter 3. - A key design question is "where the detailed requirements get set" in the system.
+The detail of what is required to comply with legislation may be set in the Act itself (through prescriptive requirements), delegated to regulators or other bodies (to be set through either administrative or legislative tools), or be left for individual actors to decide (if the legislation sets only open-ended principles or outcomes leaving a discretion as to how to comply).
 These choices have implications for certainty compared to flexibility, risk tolerance, and who ultimately decides what is required to comply.
-See Chapters 14 to 17, which will assist with how to appropriately allocate material between Acts and secondary legislation. - Another key question is whether the State needs to enforce the legislation and, if so, what tools are needed for enforcement.
+See Chapters 14 to 17, which will assist with how to appropriately allocate material between Acts and secondary legislation.
+The sub-choices here matter too.
+Sometimes a similar policy outcome can be obtained through sub-delegating a power to use either an administrative or a legislative tool.
+However, the detail of the intended nature and effect of that power will affect how appropriate the choice is between those different tools, with flow-on implications for accountability and transparency requirements.
+See chapter 14 for more information on when something should be classified as secondary legislation. - Another key question is whether the State needs to enforce the legislation and, if so, what tools are needed for enforcement.
 There are key trade-offs between criminal and civil tools and other softer compliance methods, which need to be considered alongside questions about who will enforce the legislation.
 See Chapter 22 and onwards. - It is also important to look at the issue of who will enforce or have other regulatory roles under the legislation, particularly in light of the answers to the questions about roles and responsibilities of the existing regulatory system.
 Who will do what now?
 Do they have the tools?
 Has their mandate been set in a way that supports the purpose of the legislation?
 How is co-ordination provided for so that there are no gaps in the regime or unworkable overlaps?
 See Chapters 18 and 20. - Consider how to move from the current world to the new world.
 What transitional and savings arrangements are needed to move from the old law to the new law in an orderly, fair, and efficient manner that avoids retrospective effects?
 See Chapter 12. - What changes may be needed to other legislation to ensure that the new law becomes part of an integrated system of law?